radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The result is that the user passwords are visible in clear-text only for a short time, and then only on the RADIUS server.
 The security of this system is not as good as seen with EAP-pwd {{?RFC5931}} for example, but it is not terrible.

+While the obfuscation method used for the User-Password attribute has not been shown to be insecure, it is not known to be secure.
+The obfuscation method depends on calculating MD5(secret + Request Authenticator), which has a few helpful properties for an attacker.
+The cost of brute-forcing short secrets is not large, [](#cracking) discusses that cost in detail.
+Even for longer secrets which are humanly generated, the MD5 state for hashing the secret can be pre-calculated and stored on disk.
+This process is relatively inexpensive, even for billions of possible shared secrets.
+The Request Authenticator can then be added to each pre-calculated state via brute-force, and compared to the obfuscated User-Password data.

+The MD5 digest is 16 octets long, and many passwords are shorter than that.
+This difference means that the final octets of the digest are placed into the User-Password attribute without modificaiton.
+The result is that a brute-force attack does not need to decode the User-Password and see if the decoded password "looks reasonable".
+Instead, the attacker simply needs to compare the final octets of the calculated digest with the final octets of the User-Password attribute.
+The result is an extremely high probability signal that the guessed secret is correct.

+The only protection from this attack is to ensure that the secret is long, and derived from a cryptographically strong pseudo-random number generator.  {#shared-secrets} discusses these issues in more detail.

 ### CHAP and MS-CHAP Security Analysis

 In contrast, when CHAP or MS-CHAP is used, those methods do not expose a clear-text password to the RADIUS server, but instead a hashed transformation of it.
 That hash output is in theory secure even if an attacker can observe it.
 While CHAP is believed to be secure, MS-CHAP is not, as we will see below in ([](#ms-chap)).
 For the purposes of this section, we will focus on the construct of "hashed passwords", and will ignore any attacks specific to MS-CHAP.